-- Complete all further formalities and procedures by the bank
+- Complete all the further bank formalities and procedures

 Must Read: Is there any subsidy on Mudra loan?

 Comparison of Business Loan Interest Rates offered by Top Banks/NBFCs – 2022

 |ZipLoan||1% – 1.5% per month (Flat ROI)||Apply Now|

 |ICICI Bank||18% p.a. onwards||Apply Now|